ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 The ProtoWizard can ask you a few quick questions about your tutorial and use your responses to set up both a directory for your tutorial (eg `src/tutorials/0007-my-new-tutorial`) and the necessary metadata (title, description, etc.) to display the tutorial on our website.

 While the ProtoWizard only supports the intial creation of this data, you can edit the details later in `src/static/tutorials.json`.
-If you need to do this, please read [Managing Your Tutorial's Metadata](#managing-your-tutorials-metadata) for more information.
+If you need to do this, please read [Manage Your Tutorial's Metadata](#manage-your-tutorials-metadata) for more information.

 **Lessons**